Jacob Meyers Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.92 team ERA that ranks ninth across all league pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all MLB pitching staffs (3.91).

-- Yankees pitchers combine to rank 20th in baseball in home runs given up (132 total, 1.2 per game).
+- Yankees pitchers combine to give up 133 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- The right-hander's last appearance came on Saturday against the Baltimore Orioles, when he threw five innings, surrendering three earned runs while giving up five hits.
+- The right-hander last pitched on Sunday against the Baltimore Orioles, when he tossed 3 1/3 innings, allowing nine earned runs while giving up 10 hits.

+- The 29-year-old has put up a 7.49 ERA and 7.8 strikeouts per nine innings in 12 games this season, while giving up a batting average of .329 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.